bdscheiderer/Getting-and-Cleaning-Data/README.md

-### Coursera Getting and Cleaning Date course project file repository
+### Coursera Getting and Cleaning Data course project file repository

 This repository contains the following files in completion of the Getting and Cleaning Data final project.
 The required files are: